Have We Been Approaching the Treatment of PCOS All Wrong?

 Another interesting thing is that, if cortisol is elevated, it often fluctuates quite a bit, and that can cause the fat-storing cells to become slightly inflamed, and an inflamed fat-storing cell will not want to get rid of its fat stores.
 If I think that’s at play, I’ll test a woman’s cortisol through her saliva.

 Ironically, yes.
 All that putting women on the pill really does is blanket their own hormones.
 It’s not actually correcting an underlying hormonal imbalance.
 Women who are asked to go on the pill are often told that it will “reboot” their hormones, and sometimes that does work.
-That being said, my own treatment bias is that we try to get to the root of the problem, which is the insulin resistance and the hormonal irregularities.
+That being said, my own PCOS treatment bias is that we try to get to the root of the problem, which is the insulin resistance and the hormonal irregularities.

 "All that putting women on the pill really does is blanket their own hormones.
 It’s not actually correcting an underlying hormonal imbalance."

-In my experience, it takes about three months of treatment to get periods happening regularly again.
+In my experience, it takes about three months of PCOS treatment to get periods happening regularly again.
 If a woman is having regular periods already and we’re just trying to get rid of the cysts and trying to get her ovulating again, I say give it one to three months.
 If she’s not having regular periods, then it might take three to six months to solve the problem.
 The insulin resistant component is often more lifestyle-related.
 Usually, even if a women’s glucose-tolerance test comes back normal, I’ll often do work around insulin resistance anyway knowing that there is an increased tendency with PCOS.

 So you would treat a syndrome due to hormonal imbalance differently than you would one linked to insulin resistance?